tonyzhao668/web_scrapping_challenge/README.md

-# Web Scraping Homework - Mission to Mars
+# Web Scraping - Mission to Mars

 By Tony Zhao 10/03/2021 DBCUWA

-Remarks : All the following requirments duly fufilled.
-          The app.py, scrap_mars.py and index.html functions achieved.
-          Agreed by Daniel, the Mars Data Table has been permanently stay in the index.html, since the data never change.

-          Thanks for reviewing and comments!

 ## Step 1 - Scraping done for the followings!

-Complete initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter for the fo;;owing urls:
+Complete initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter for the following urls:
-Create a Jupyter Notebook file called `web_scrapping.ipynb` and use this to complete all of your scraping and analysis tasks.
+Create a Jupyter Notebook file called `web_scrapping.ipynb` and use this to complete all of scraping and analysis tasks.

 ### NASA Mars News

 * Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
 Assign the text to variables that you can reference later.